sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 interpretation, and is statically typed as WebAssembly, it is still limited by JavaScript for expressivity and transporting format.
 Moreover, it's designed to use CPU features that are not expressible in asm.js, such as 64-bit integers.
-Secondly, it replaces [NaCL][nacl] as a goto tool to run C programs in a browser, as WebAssembly is well integrated to the JavaScript ecosystem.
+Secondly, it replaces [NaCL][nacl] as a go-to tool to run C programs in a browser, as WebAssembly is well integrated to the JavaScript ecosystem.
 Meanwhile, NaCL used sandboxing within applications to integrate.
 In fact, the two optimization fronts offered from these two tools gave the incentive to merge them